xwmx/pb/README.md

 `pb` prints the current contents of the clipboard to stdout using the `pbpaste` command.
-When input is passed via stdin or an argument, `pb` acts as a wrapper for `pbcopy`, which in the simplest case means that it replaces the clipboard contents with the input.
+When input is passed via stdin or an argument, `pb` acts as a wrapper for `pbcopy`, which in the simplest case means that it replaces the clipboard contents with the input. `pb` also includes a `pb --clear` flag to easily clear the macOS clipboard.

 ```bash
 # save the string "Example text." to the clipboard